-Could quiet be the key to happiness?
-We take a look at the wellbeing benefits of Vipassana meditation retreats.
+Is quietness key to happiness?
+Check out the wellbeing benefits of Vipassana meditation retreats.

 Vipassana retreats are popping up all over the world, including seven centres in Australia, offering soul-seekers a chance to luxuriate in silence.

 Health benefits and stress reduction as a result of meditation are widely known and experienced by many.
 The 10-day silent retreat teaches the Vipassana meditation technique, with the aim of participants continuing to use the technique in everyday life.